 Chemotherapy is a treatment of cancer by using anti-cancer drugs which kill cancer cells, or stop them from multiplying.
 If you are going to have surgery you will normally be offered this after the operation.
 (See separate leaflet called Chemotherapy for more details.)

 Chemotherapy is usually the treatment given to people with SCLC.

-Radiofrequency ablation is a fairly new technique which involves inserting a small probe into the tumour and using a radiofrequency energy to generate heat and kill the surrounding tumour tissue.
+Radiofrequency ablation is a fairly new technique which involves inserting a small probe into the tumour.
+A radiofrequency energy is then used to generate heat and kill the surrounding tumour tissue.
 This is usually done at the same time as having a CT scan which helps to guide the probe.
-It most commonly used in people with small early-stage lung cancer for whom surgery is not appropriate.
+It is most commonly used in people with small early-stage lung cancer for whom surgery is not appropriate.

 The outlook is best in those who are diagnosed when the cancer is still small, and has not spread.
 Surgical removal of a tumour in an early stage may then give a good chance of cure.
 However, most people with lung cancer are diagnosed when the cancer has already spread.
 In this situation a cure is less likely.
 However, treatment can often slow down the progression of the cancer.